syengo254/An-Extended-API-of-Ice-Fire/README.md

 Requirements
 ------------
 1. PHP 8.0 and above.
-1. MySQL or MariaDB server
+1. PostgreSQL, MySQL or MariaDB server
 1. Composer dependency manager for PHP.
-1. Access to a terminal prompt.
+1. Access to a terminal prompt (or any other means to access and edit the .env.example variables to match your setup).
 1. Git & Git Bash to run git commands.

 Installation